Self-interacting mass-dimension one fields for any spin: Abstract

 \section{Abstract}

 According to Ahluwalia and Grumiller, massive spin-half fields of mass-dimension one can be constructed using the eigenspinors of the charge-conjugation operator (Elko) as expansion coefficients.
-In this paper, we generalise their result by constructing quantum fields from higher-spin Elko.
-Starting with the field operators, the propagators and the Lagrangians were derived and a thorough investigation of their kinematics was carried out.
-We find that these fields satisfy the higher-spin generalisation of the Klein-Gordon but not the Dirac equation.
-Independent of the spin, they all have mass-dimension one and are thus endowed with renormalisable quartic self-interactions.
-Our analysis showed that these fields violate Lorentz symmetry.
-The violation can be characterised by a non Lorentz-covariant term that appears in the Elko spin-sums indicating the existence of a preferred plane.
-This term provides a decomposition of $\gamma^{\mu_{1}\cdots\mu_{2j}}p_{\mu_{1}}\cdots p_{\mu_{2j}}$ thus suggesting a possible connection between mass-dimension one fields and Lorentz-invariant fields.
+In this paper, we generalize their result by constructing quantum fields from higher-spin Elko.
+The kinematics of these fields are thoroughly investigated.
+Starting with the field operators, their propagators and Hamiltonians are derived.
+These fields satisfy the higher-spin generalization of the Klein-Gordon but not the Dirac equation.
+Independent of the spin, they are all of mass-dimension one and are thus endowed with renormalizable self-interactions.
+These fields violate Lorentz symmetry.
+The violation can be characterized by a non Lorentz-covariant term that appears in the Elko spin-sums.
+This term provides a decomposition of the generalized higher-spin Dirac operator in the momentum space thus suggesting a possible connection between the mass-dimension one fields and the Lorentz-invariant fields.